oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-FlexiBLAS is a wrapper library that enables the exchange of the BLAS and LAPACK implementation used by a program without recompiling or relinking it.
+FlexiBLAS is a wrapper library that enables the exchange of the BLAS and LAPACK implementationused by a program without recompiling or relinking it.

-**URL**
+**More Information**

 https://gitlab.mpi-magdeburg.mpg.de/software/flexiblas-release